x89/Shreddit/README.md

 4. Type `pip install -r requirements.txt` in the open command prompt window to download and install the required additional modules.
-5. Open the `shreddit.yml.example` and edit it to your liking and rename the file to `your-config-filename.yml`.
+5. Open the `shreddit.yml.example` and edit it to your liking and rename the file to `shreddit.yml`.
 	- Make sure you specify your username and password in the file.
 	- See the [OAuth2 instructions](#oauth2-instructions) if you don't want to use username-password based authentication.
-6. Type `python shreddit.py -c your-config-filename.yml` in the open command prompt window to run the program.
+6. Type `shreddit` in the open command prompt window to run the program.

 OAuth2 Instructions
 -------------------

 1. Visit: https://www.reddit.com/prefs/apps
 2. Click on 'Create app'.
 	- Fill in the name and select the 'script' option